relief-melone/rm-authenticator/README.md

 **GOOGLE_APPLICATION_FAILURE_CALLBACK_PATH:** The Path the Authenticator will redirect the user to if the login fails.
 By default it's "/failure"

+**GOOGLE_APPLICATION_LOGOUT_CALLBACK_PATH:** The Path the Authenticator will redirect the user to if he logs out.
+By default it's "/logout"

 **GOOGLE_SCOPE:** The scope that will be used.
-By default the scopes profile, email and openid get requested
+By default the scopes are "https://www.googleapis.com/auth/userinfo.profile" and "https://www.googleapis.com/auth/userinfo.email" get requested.
+Enter without space separated by ;

 **GOOGLE_CALLBACK_PATH:** The path Google will redirect you to on this Authenticator.
 If your application does occupy this endpoint we suggest you leave it at it's default /callback so the redirect URL will be http://localhost:8081/auth/google/callback by default.
-As of this time /auth/google is fixed and cannot be changed
+As of this time /auth/google is fixed and cannot be changed, so if you set this to /my/callback/path the redirect will go to localhost:8081/auth/google/my/callback/path

 ### Use directly